jbouduin/musik.generator/README.md

 ## Todo's (in no particular order)
-- :x: add a parameter not to translate notes in German
+- :x: add a parameter not to translate notes in German (or simply add a language parameter, defaulting to 'de')
 - :x: add CLI parameters to config.json and merge CLI args at runtime
-- :x: output subdir's should go into config.json + CLI args
+- :white_check_mark: output subdir's should go into config.json
 - :white_check_mark: add a parameter for the standardpitch, default = 443
 - :x: add a parameter to skip files that already exist
 - :white_check_mark: delete .pdf and .cropped.pdf lilypond generates as intermediate steps